Burial Mound – Going inside.

 He designes half a bridge with a gate, taking in account a paper article his mother saved in the 1980s with a photograph of the former 18th century entrance point.
 The article is written in the Frisian language and talks about the shame and loss of civilization of contemporary youth.

-The model for the spatial intervention.
+The model for the spatial intervention at the burial mound.

 Where the Tsjonger runs, lies Aldskoat (Oudeschoot transl.)
 (43)